heygrady/blog/apps/blog-app/src/pages/posts/2017-07-03-enable-linting.md

 ```

 ## Try to deploy
-Once you are able to run `yarn lint` on your local, try committing your files and seeing if Travis can build your project.
+Once you are able to run `yarn lint` locally, try committing your files and seeing if Travis can build your project.
 From now on your project will need to pass the linter before it can be deployed.